yellowmessenger/platform-documentation/docs/raiseTicket.md

-app.raiseTicker() is used to raise a ticket and assign it to an agent.
+app.raiseTicket() is used to raise a ticket and assign it to an agent.

-## Input Parameters
-None
-​
 ## Output Parameters
 Ticket Data, with the details of the ticket and agent it is assigned to.
 ​